First check out the instructions for preparing for graduation by following this link: University Registrar Undergraduate Degree Application.

 If your courses were all taken at SFSU, the course numbers and course titles on your application should match exactly the bulletin.

 If you have courses that were transferred from outside SFSU, the course numbers and course titles on your application should match exactly your transcript from the other school.
 For example, if you took CIS 110B from City College of San Francisco in place of CSc 210 at SFSU, the corresponding item in your graduation application should say CIS 110B and not CSc 210.

 You may place lecture courses and their matching labs on the same line (i.e., Phys 220/222 etc).
 Otherwise you may have to use a second page.
 This is not a problem!

-When you've filled out your graduation application, you must see one of our Senior Advisers (Dr. Kulkarni) to have it signed.
+When you've filled out your graduation application, you must see one the Undergraduate Advisors (any faculty member aside from the transfer and graduate advior) during their posted advising times to have it signed.
 You will need to bring with you: